Tia Wilson

-Tia Wilson (born 7 June 2002) is a British runner.
+Tia Wilson (born 7 June 2002) is a British middle-distance and cross country runner.

-Career
+Biography

-She is a member of Bedford and County Athletics Club.
+Wilson is a member of Bedford and County Athletics Club.
 She was a member of the British U23 team at the 2023 European Cross Country Championships.

 In February 2024, she was part of the British gold medal winning short course relay team at the World University Cross Country Championships in Muscat, Oman.
 Competing for Loughborough University, she was runner up in the 5000 metres at the British Universities and Colleges Sport (BUCS) Championships.

-She was a gold medalist in the team U23 event at the 2024 European Cross Country Championships in Antalya, Turkey in December 2024.

-In November 2024 she was a member of the University of Florida team which finished third at the Southeastern Conference Cross Country Championships.
+Having moved to the United States, in November 2024 she was a member of the University of Florida team which finished third at the Southeastern Conference Cross Country Championships.
+Returning to Europe, Wilson was a gold medalist in the team U23 event at the 2024 European Cross Country Championships in Antalya, Turkey in December 2024.

+Competing for the University of Florida in May 2026 at the NCAA East Regionals, Wilson ran 4:09.38 for the 1500 metres and qualified for the 2026 NCAA Outdoor Championships.
+In June, she reached the final of the 1500 metres at the 2026 UK Championships, placing eighth overall.
+The following month, she had a second place finish over 1500 m behind Silan Ayyaldiz at the Folksam Grand Prix in Karlstad, Sweden.